bucanero/apollo-ps4/README.md

 3. Navigate to USB  and select `Copy save game` and select the HDD.

 ## Managing your Decrypted save data
 1. You can export and import decrypted savedata by using the option `Copy save game` in Apollo.
 Or the Export/Import Decrypted save files options but they send the data to the internal drive.
+Or the Export to Zip option.
 2. When using the `Copy save game` option Apollo copies decrypted savadata to the following path
 *  `/PS4/APOLLO/ <USER-ID><title-id><Save-name`
 with files and a sce_sys folder inside.